 '''

 template IouTransferProposal

 with

 iou : Iou

 newOwner : Party

 where

 signatory (signatory iou)

-controller iou.owner can

-IouTransferProposal Cancel

-: ContractId Iou

-do

-create iou

-controller newOwner can

-IouTransferProposal Reject

-: ContractId Iou

-do

-create iou

-IouTransferProposal Accept

-: ContractId Iou

-do

-create iou with

-owner = newOwner

 '''

 In addition to defining the signatories of a contract, signatory can also be used to extract the signatories from another contract.
 Instead of writing signatory (signatory iou), you could write signatory iou.issuer, iou.owner.